medikoo/dbjs/README.md

 drHouse.patients.add(john); // 'add' emitted on drHouse.patients, and 'change' emitted on johnItem
 ```

-There are more type events dedicated for persistent layer, they'll be documented in near future.
+There are more event types dedicated for persistent layer, they'll be documented in near future.

 #### Dynamic (calculated) properties